caxy/symfonylive-sf-2017-decoupled-apps/slides/2_who-what-why.md

 - Front-end and back-end code completely separated
 - Can have different conventions and standards
 - Release front-end from the structures and opinions of the back-end

-///

-#### Testing

-- Modular components are much easier to test
-- Testing the back-end API
-- Integration testing between back-end and front-end